 We also assessed the adequacy of disclosures of relevant contingent liabilities.
-Please refer to Note V and VI to the Group's consolidated financial statement.
+Please refer to Note V and IX to the Company's parent company only financial statements.

 Responsibilities of Management and Those Charged with Governance for the Parent Company Only Financial Statements